alicolville/Weight-Tracker/readme.txt

 = 10.3.2 =

 * Improvement: Added support for Barcode scanning in [wt-kiosk].
+Read more: https://docs.yeken.uk/shortcodes/wt-kiosk.html
 * Improvement: [wt-kiosk] - hide the "Clear Screen" button until a user record has been selected.

 = 10.3.1 =